goldenshun/shun/README.md

 ## Generating a NextJS static application

 1. Clone/create a new git repository
-2. Run `shun nextjs static` in the root of the repository
+2. Run `shun nextjs static` or `shun nextjs ssr` in the root of the repository
 3. `npm i` to install dependencies
 4. `npm run dev` to make sure it's working